 At the BBA, we provided construction product manufacturers third party approval for their Cavity Wall Insulation (CWI) and External Wall Insulation Systems (EWIS), through a rigorous testing, assessment and approval process.

-Our UKAS accredited Agrément Certificate, helps to provide reassurance to specifiers, architects, contractors and end users that the BBA has approved the products to the required stands and Building Regulations.
+As a UKAS accredited Certification body (No 0113) our Agrément Certificate helps to provide reassurance to specifiers, architects, contractors and end-users that the BBA has approved the products to the required stands and Building Regulations.

 Apply today to and see how we can help your insulation product gain acceptance in the marketplace.